wildfly-security-incubator/elytron-examples/self-service/README.md

 To login: **jane** with password **passwordJane**

-### To restore wildfly to its initial configuration you can use restore.cli file:
+### To restore wildfly to its initial configuration

+Undeploy the package, then you can use restore.cli file:

 ```
+mvn wildfly:undeploy
 {path_to_wildfly}/bin/jboss-cli.sh --connect --file=restore.cli (this will restore previous changes to server)
 ```